fatihtelis/react-component-boilerplate/README.md

 **src** is the main folder for code belongs to your component.
 **examples** is the folder for displaying your component as an HTML page in development.

+#### Styles

+SASS Loader is added to the project as default style loader.
+You can add your styles on `src/style.scss` file and it will transpile your .scss file into .css when it is published to /dist folder before publishing to npm.

 ### Test

 Jest and Enzyme is added for testing the component.
 You can write your own test on component.test.js file and check the results by running the script;